-- Aquatic habitat can be impacted by lower streamflows, and mountain vegetation can be impacted by reduced soil moisture in the spring and summer. - Fish populations may decline as a result of limited wintertime habitat for mature fish.
-Wintertime habitat is a limiting factor to species proliferation, lower wintertime streamflows, can decrease the available habitat for adult fish. - Late summer is also a limiting time period for fish particularly in times of drought.
-Both flow and temperature can become detrimental, especially for coldwater species. - Increased human wildlife interactions can occur when plan forage becomes less abundant as a result of decreased moisture.
-Elevated wildfire risk and subsequent wildfires can further increase habitat stress. - More large scale fires, continued insect and disease epidemics, and changes in species dynamics and range can result from drought conditions exacerbated by warm temperatures (CSFS, 2008).
+- Reduction in the spatial extent of flooded wetlands - Reduction in irrigation water rights available for flooding wetlands - Stress and die-back of riparian vegetation (e.g. cottonwoods and willows) - Aquatic habitat can be impacted by lower streamflows, and mountain vegetation that wildlife depend upon for forage and cover in all habitat types can be impacted by reduced soil moisture in the spring and summer. - Fish populations may decline as a result of limited wintertime habitat for mature fish.
+Wintertime habitat is a limiting factor to species proliferation, and lower wintertime streamflows can decrease the available habitat for adult fish. - Late summer is also a limiting time period for fish, particularly in times of drought.
+Both flow and temperature can become detrimental, especially for cold-water species. - Increased human wildlife interactions can occur when planned forage becomes less abundant as a result of decreased moisture.
+Elevated wildfire risk and subsequent wildfires can further increase habitat stress. - More large-scale fires, continued insect and disease epidemics, and changes in species dynamics and range can result from drought conditions exacerbated by warm temperatures (CSFS, 2008).
 Continual grazing, fire exclusion, and drought are possible contributing factors to lack of regeneration noted around stands of aspen in the western half of the State (CSFS, 2008). - During a drought, already-stressed systems can become further impacted by increased pollution, surface water diversions, and groundwater depletions.
-Low elevation riparian systems are often subject to heavy grazing and/or other agricultural use.
+Low elevation riparian systems are often subject to heavy grazing and/or other agricultural use. - As overall temperatures are on the rise with climate change, effects to the environment from drought events are projected to continue negatively impacting sensitive systems, particularly those already dry and/or highly susceptible to temperature variations (e.g., montane and alpine regions).
+Longer summers, hotter seasonal peaks, lack of precipitation, and prolonged drought events, among others, may put these types of environments at extreme risk of losing key biodiversity.

 Adaptive capacities largely depend on human willingness to effectively manage wild areas or leave them undisturbed.
 Management decisions that have been implemented in past droughts include: forest management that allows for natural forest fires; closing sensitive lands to grazing when carrying capacity decreases; and maintaining instream flows at a level sufficient for aquatic life survival.
-Maintaining the natural environment at a high level of integrity during non-drought times helps ensure that when a drought does occur there are fewer areas that are already stressed and therefore more susceptible to damage.
+Maintaining the natural environment at a high level of integrity during non-drought times helps ensure that, when a drought does occur, there are fewer areas already in a state of stress and therefore more susceptible to damage.